David Gauld

 genealogy web-site.
 Like lots of others I can trace my ancestry on that site

 to Newton (HA, not Sir I!) then via a range of illustrious folk including Leibniz (this time the famous one!) to Elissaeus Judaeus who supervised Georgios Gemistos's thesis entitled 'Nomoi (Book of Laws)' in 1380.
-I have put together a brief
+To show how we are interconnected, years ago I put together a brief

 genealogy which lists descendants